EMBEDDIA/embeddia-toolkit/README.md

 * and API deployed at http://localhost:8090/api/v1/.

 ## TEXTA Toolkit
-Some components of the EMBEDDIA Toolkit require a running instance of TEXTA Toolkit (also packaged in Docker) with pretrained models.
+Note that some components of the EMBEDDIA Toolkit (Dashboard & TEXTA Bert Tagger) require a running instance of TEXTA Toolkit (also packaged in Docker) with pretrained models and Elasticsearch.
 Information about running TEXTA Toolkit can be found at https://docs.texta.ee.

 The information regarding TEXTA Toolkit is defined in file **env.embeddia** with following environment variables: